harupy/dbhide/README.md

 # dbtoc
-A Chrome extension which creates a table of contents automatically on Databricks notebooks.
+A Chrome extension to hide cells and code on Databricks notebooks

 ## Installation
 1. Clone this repository (or Download ZIP)